 Fostering Emotionally Safe Environments for Caregiving

-by Dr. Randy Boardman
+By Dr. Randolph Boardman

 The Crisis Prevention Institute's Nonviolent Crisis Intervention® training program advances the Care, Welfare, Safety, and SecuritySM of all stakeholders in caregiving settings such as schools, residential, or other youth services.
 This article will discuss the emotional safety of challenging youth and staff who serve them.
 Selected authors that have focused on relationship-based interventions and staff skills will be reviewed.
 Youth who have a history absent of well-grounded relationships with adults may require staff to be even better at developing such.
 The article will briefly discuss how the use of restraints also surfaces dangers of emotional, social, and psychological risks.
 Finally, I will introduce a concept I like to call "Youth-ship" and ask readers to inventory their own skill sets.